Adam4lexander/Spoke/Docs/Core/02_Trigger.md

         // When the SomeDelegateEvent is invoked, it will also invoke the trigger SomeDelegateEvent += trigger.Invoke;
-        // Manual cleanup when the behaviour unmounts, s.Subscribe() does for us already s.OnCleanup(() => SomeDelegateEvent -= trigger.Invoke);
+        // Manual cleanup when the behaviour unmounts, s.Subscribe() does this for us automatically s.OnCleanup(() => SomeDelegateEvent -= trigger.Invoke);

         // Now we can bind reactive objects to the trigger